 - Offshore China equities: Chinese companies listed on stock exchanges outside of China, such as in Hong Kong (H-Shares), or even the US (ADRs) or other offshore markets where Chinese companies are listed;

-The Portfolio has a robust exposure to the related regions, with a heavy allocation to Chinese companies to reflect the large opportunity set in the market.
+The portfolio has a robust exposure to the related regions, with a heavy allocation to Chinese companies to reflect the large opportunity set in the market.
 It also has a notable exposure to Hong Kong and Taiwanese companies.
-Investments into companies from other countries are more opportunistic, and as of 31 October 2021, the Portfolio allocates about 1.5% of its assets to equities from the UK, US, Italy, and Australia, taking into consideration the close business relationships of the companies with China.
+Investments into companies from other countries are more opportunistic, and as of 31 Oct 2021, the portfolio allocates about 1.5% of its assets to equities from the UK, US, Italy, and Australia, taking into consideration the close business relationships of the companies with China.

 Sector allocation is highly diversified, with a healthy balance to both “new economy” industries such as consumer discretionary, healthcare, and technology, as well as “old economy” industries like consumer staples, industrials, and real estate.

-What are the underlying funds in the Endowus China Equities Portfolio?
+What are the underlying funds in the portfolio?

 We have selected five best-in-class funds focused on investing in China and related regions and companies, managed by globally-renowned fund houses who are experts in investing in China and Greater China markets including Abrdn (formerly known as Aberdeen Standard), Allianz, First Sentier FSSA, JP Morgan Asset Management, and Schroders.
 The funds were chosen for their strong, market-beating performances that place them among the top percentiles among their peers, as well as for their unique investment focus as summarised above.
 Collectively, the funds provide investors an optimised exposure to investing in China.